About Us

 2008

-Municipal Innovation Project Launch
+Project on Municipal Innovation Launch

 We launched several new initiatives focused on supporting cross-sector leaders in places to move beyond delivering programs, toward accelerating the range and adoption of solutions that could effect lasting change to benefit low-income people.